 Our Founders understood that Rule of Law as enshrined in our Constitution was the foundational guarantee to protect and sustain Liberty for their generation and that of their posterity.
 Consequently, they prescribed that all elected officials be bound by sacred oath “to support and defend” it.

 For presidents, Article II, Section 1, of our Constitution specifies: “Before he enter on the Execution of his Office, he shall take the following Oath or Affirmation: ‘I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my Ability, preserve, protect and defend the Constitution of the United States.’”

-The time has come to inquire with a unified voice: If there is no explicit constitutional authority for the laws and regulations enacted by Congress and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
-If they have no authority, does this then constitute “taxation without representation”?
-And if so, then what should be the punishment for their dereliction?
+The time has come to inquire with a unified voice: Because there is no explicit constitutional authority for many of the laws and regulations enacted by the legislative and judicial branches, and enforced by the central government, then by what authority do those entities lay and collect taxes to fund such laws and regulations?
+Where there is no authority, this certainly constitutes “taxation without representation.”
+Thus, what should be the consequence for such dereliction?

-Today, while the words “conservative” and “liberal” are ubiquitously used to describe political alliances, these words more essentially describe whether one advocates for Rule of Law or for the rule of men; the conservation of our Constitution as the Founders intended, or its leftist interpretation by “progressive” legislators and judicial activists.
+In the current context of political alliances, the words conservative “right” and liberal “left” are ubiquitously used to describe whether one advocates for Rule of Law or for the rule of men; the conservation of our Constitution as the Founders intended, or its errant liberal interpretation by “progressive” legislators and judicial activists.